yepcode/autogen-ext-yepcode/README.md

 An [AutoGen](https://github.com/microsoft/autogen) extension that enables secure code execution using [YepCode's](https://yepcode.io/) serverless runtime environment.
 Execute Python and JavaScript code in production-grade, isolated sandboxes with built-in security and scalability.

+> **Note**: If you are looking for the extension for AG2, which was evolved from AutoGen, please check the [autogen-ext-yepcode](https://github.com/yepcode/ag2-ext-yepcode) repository.

 ## Features

 - **Secure Execution**: Code runs in isolated, production-grade sandboxes